Updated December 21, 2017, originally published February 11, 2011

 Green Valley, AZ.
-Located in extreme southern Arizona, Green Valley is home to several developments and about 20,000 residents in over 12,000 homes.
+Located in extreme southern Arizona, Green Valley is home to several developments, 59 home owner associations, and about 20,000 residents in over 12,000 homes.
 Most of its residents are retired.
 It has 9 golf courses, 13 recreation centers, shopping plazas, dozens of clubs and volunteer organizations, medical facilities, places of worship and recreation centers.
 Residents share in a cooperative venture, Green Valley Recreation, Inc., which provides recreational opportunities across the many developments in the Green Valley area.

 Robson Ranch near Dallas, TX is a large and well-established community of 7,200 homes.
 It offers the extensive amenities you would expect in such a large community.
 Robson also has other large communities such as SaddleBrooke Ranch in Tucson.
 This one has 4,600 homes and includes amenities like 2 semi-private golf courses and a 27 hole private country club.
 Plus many, many clubs to join.

 Sun Lakes, developed originally by Robson back in 1973, has almost 6,700 homes in several neighborhoods, plus all the amenities one would expect, such as 5 clubhouses and 4 golf courses.
 PebbleCreek (Robson) has over 6,000 homes in Goodyear, AZ.

 Rossmoor Walnut Creek (CA).
 This community in an afflluent area about 25 miles from San Francisco has 6,700 residential units in three cooperatives, 12 condominium and one single-family home developments.
 It also has its own recreation department.